FireDevelopment/Lost-Memories/README.md

 You might need to get a key to unlock the portal
 You go thorough the portal to get to the next level.
 Press P to pause
+Press M to mute sound anywhere
+Press S to skip anything
+Press L to get the players current location

 ## How do I run this?
 1. Install `Python 3.something`